 The annual Euroasia Competition was established with the aim to provide a platform and opportunity for aspiring musicians to be exposed to international standards of music competition.
 Through our competition, we hope to recognise talents at various stages of their musical development, and to identify those who can best project a balance of creativity, imagination in choice of repertoire, and overall artistic excellence.

 Euroasia firmly believes that performance is a vital part of music development.
-As such, the Euroasia Competition Series is not about identifying the “best” musician, but about bringing together youths bound by the same passion for music to perform before a wider audience in a concert setting.
-Euroasia is proud to share that the Euroasia Competition Series has extended beyond Malaysian shores to attract participants from Singapore, Korea, the Philippines, Indonesia, Japan, Taiwan and China in recent years.
+As such, the Euroasia Competition is not about identifying the “best” musician, but about bringing together youths bound by the same passion for music to perform before a wider audience in a concert setting.
+In recent years, the Euroasia Competition Series has extended beyond Malaysian shores to attract participants from America, Australia, Brunei, China, Singapore, Hong Kong, Indonesia, Japan, Korea, the Philippines, Qatar, the United Kingdom, Taiwan, and Thailand.